Dogs, typically, are not drunkards.

 - or other problem affecting the spinal cord

-If the communication lines break down, the limbs are willing to listen but incomplete instructions are getting through.
+If the communication lines break down, the limbs are willing to listen, but incomplete instructions get through.

 The problem can lie in the brain itself.

-If the command center itself is compromised, the body cannot do its job without the essential guidance.
-This again can be the work of inflammation, infection, tumor, degenerative changes or structural abnormalities.
+If the command center is compromised, the body cannot do its job without the essential guidance.
+This, again, can be the work of inflammation, infection, tumor, degenerative changes, or structural abnormalities.

 Systemic and metabolic issues such as anemia, electrolyte disturbances, and toxic exposures can result in ataxia.

 Low blood sugar, low potassium, or anemia, for example, can impair brain function as well the ability of the muscles to execute any commands they might receive.
-Exposure to toxins and adverse reactions to medications can have similar effects.
+In addition, exposure to toxins and medication adverse reactions can have similar effects.

 Except for vestibular disease, our dogs managed to cover all of these.